benlaird/soccer-project/README.md

 # soccer-project

-Project to look at the statistical signifance of various factors influencing soccer team performance
+Project to look at the statistical significance of various factors influencing soccer team performance